mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri Roshi:** That means...

 **Same person:** For instance, psychic levels of awareness, or subconscious levels, deeper of levels of mind that we’re also working on.
-My inclination is to believe that that’s true; but I can’t prove it or I don’t really know that that’s true.
+My inclination is to believe that that’s true; but I can’t prove or I don’t really know that that’s true.

 **Katagiri Roshi:** You mean the teacher is always in there?
 Ah.
-Otherwise you cannot talk, *[he laughs]* you cannot express.
+[But] otherwise you cannot talk, okay? *[He laughs.]* You [cannot] express.
 Don’t you think so?

-**Same person:** I would just say, just sitting with you in zazen, hour after hour, my feeling is that there are deeper levels of being that also go on during sesshin.
+**Same person:** I would just say, just sitting with you in zazen, hour after hour, my feeling is that there are deeper levels of being that also go on during *sesshin*.

-**Katagiri Roshi:** Uh, no. You cannot say that the teacher is always having the Zen exactness and wonderful zazen – no. Even the teacher has to take care of zazen from moment to moment, as you do.
+**Katagiri Roshi:** Uh, no. You cannot say that the teacher is always having the Zen exactness and wonderful zazen.
+No. Even the teacher has to take care of zazen from moment to moment, as you do.
 Exactly the same.
 There is no sign of priding yourself as a master, as a teacher. *No way.* Because, even for the teacher, there is a mind, there is a body, there is breath, and environment, and sensory world.
 So immediately, my mind reacts to the sound the car.

 **Same person:** Yeah, I hear you saying that about your own zazen, it sounds like.
 But I’m asking, I guess, when you’re sitting with thirty of us, doesn’t the Zen teacher also work with the students at deeper levels of mind?